 And services that enable .NET and ASP.NET developers to leverage Spring Cloud:

-If you plan on developing applications using Steeltoe, you will need to download and install the latest .NET Core SDK 1.1.
+If you plan on developing applications using Steeltoe, you will need to download and install the latest .NET Core SDK.

-Note: The Steeltoe packages can also be used in .NET Framework and ASP.NET 4 based applications.
+Note: Many of the Steeltoe packages can also be used with .NET Framework and ASP.NET 4 based applications.
 You are not required to target .NET/ASP.NET Core when using Steeltoe.

 When developing applications using Steeltoe, whether on .NET Core or .NET Framework, you will need to pull the Steeltoe NuGet packages into your application.